Periods of continued fractions and volumes of modular knots complements: Parametrization of the canonical lift

 \end{lemma} \begin{proof}[\bf{Proof:}] By induction over $n.$ For the base of induction consider $n=3,$ it determines the following permutation, obtained by reordering lexicographically the $k_3+k_2+k_1+3$ words induced by $\omega_\gamma$ under cyclic permutation\string:

-{ } where $0\leq j\leq k_2-k_1-1,$ and $0\leq l\leq k_1.$ \begin{enumerate} \item The number of overcorssing strands shifted one place are the first $k_3-k_2$ then $s_1=k_3-k_2.$ \item The number of overcorssing strands shifted two places are the ones whose ends have a $j>0$ index then $s_2=2(k_2-k_1-1).$ \item The number of overcorssing strands shifted three places are the ones whose ends has a $l$ index, with the exception of $(k_3-k_2)+2(k_2-k_1)+1$ which correspond to an undercorssing strand, then $s_3=3(k_1+1)-1.$ \end{enumerate} If our statement is true for $n=m,$ then after multiplying $\prod\limits_{i=1}^{m}(X^{k_i}Y)$ with $X^{k_{m+1}}Y$ we will modify the Lorenz braid by adding $k_{m+1}$ overcorssing strands\string: \begin{enumerate} \item $k_{m+1}-k_m$ at the begining of the braid, then $s_{m+1}=k_{m+1}-k_m.$ \item $k_{m+1-i}-k_{m-i}$ are added in the $i^{th}$ collection of parallel strand for $1\leq i\leq m-2,$ because one new overcrossing strand enters each collection of parallel strands of the previouse Lorenz braid.
-This implies that\string: \item For the penultimate and last collection of parallel overcorssing strands we will add $k_2-k_1-1$ and $k_1+1$ respectively because of the new strand entering into each collection of parallel overcrossing strands.
+{ } where $0\leq j\leq k_2-k_1-1,$ and $0\leq l\leq k_1.$ \begin{enumerate} \item The number of overcrossing strands shifted one place are the first $k_3-k_2$ then $s_1=k_3-k_2.$ \item The number of overcrossing strands shifted two places are the ones whose ends have a $j>0$ index then $s_2=2(k_2-k_1-1).$ \item The number of overcrossing strands shifted three places are the ones whose ends has a $l$ index, with the exception of $(k_3-k_2)+2(k_2-k_1)+1$ which correspond to an undercrossing strand, then $s_3=3(k_1+1)-1.$ \end{enumerate} If our statement is true for $n=m,$ then after multiplying $\prod\limits_{i=1}^{m}(X^{k_i}Y)$ with $X^{k_{m+1}}Y$ we will modify the Lorenz braid by adding $k_{m+1}$ overcrossing strands\string: \begin{enumerate} \item $k_{m+1}-k_m$ at the begining of the braid, then $s_{m+1}=k_{m+1}-k_m.$ \item $k_{m+1-i}-k_{m-i}$ are added in the $i^{th}$ collection of parallel strand for $1\leq i\leq m-2,$ because one new overcrossing strand enters each collection of parallel strands of the previouse Lorenz braid.
+This implies that\string: \item For the penultimate and last collection of parallel overcrossing strands we will add $k_2-k_1-1$ and $k_1+1$ respectively because of the new strand entering into each collection of parallel overcrossing strands.
 This implies that\string: \end{enumerate} \end{proof} \begin{note} Notice that by turning over the Lorenz template we have the analogue result to Lemma \ref{para} for the words $\prod\limits_{i=1}^{n}(XY^{m_i}),$ such that $m_1+1<m_2,$ and $m_i<m_{i+1}$ for $2\leq i\leq n-1.$ \end{note}